 Sometimes a tooth can become so badly damaged that the entire visible structure needs to be replaced.
 When this happens, a dental crown can restore that tooth.
 Using a dental bridge, we can even replace teeth that are missing or require extraction.

 What is a Crown?

 Crowns are used when the root structure of a tooth is still strong beneath the gums, but the surface of the tooth is too severely damaged to be fixed with other dental techniques.
-In these situations, Dr. Tanner will cement a crown (sometimes called a cap) over the old tooth.
+In these situations, Dr. Ross will cement a crown (sometimes called a cap) over the old tooth.
 A crown is sized and shaped exactly like the original healthy tooth and entirely covers what is left of the remaining tooth structure.
 Crowns can be made of a number of materials.
-When you require a restoration, Dr. Tanner will consider your individual circumstances to determine which material works best for you.
+When you require a restoration, Dr. Ross will consider your individual circumstances to determine which material works best for you.

 When Are Crowns Necessary?